 You'll Have to Deal With Your Own Waste From Your RV

-You probably think little about where everything goes when you turn on the faucet or flush the toilet in your sticks-and-bricks home.
-With an RV, it’s always front-of-mind.
+Unless there’s a plumbing emergency, you probably think little about where the water comes from and where the waste goes when you turn on the faucet or flush the toilet in your sticks-and-bricks home.
+With an RV, it’s always front of mind.

-And many locales that once offered dumping stations for RVs, such as highway rest stops and campgrounds, are doing away with the service, which is messy and costly.
-You may also find far fewer that are open because of coronavirus shutdowns (although many started reopening last summer).
+To that end, many locales that once offered dumping stations for RVs, such as highway rest stops and campgrounds, are doing away with the service (or charging more money).
 Need help finding a dump station?
-There’s a website for that.
+There’s an app for that.

 Quarters Are Close in Your RV